snowplow-archive/snowplow.github.com/_posts/2015-05-22-first-experiments-with-apache-spark.md

 val df = sqlContext.jsonRDD(jsons)
 {% endhighlight %}

-Otherwise if we had saved the data to files, we could load the data directly into a DataFrame this way:
+Alternatively, if we had saved the data to files we could load the data directly into a DataFrame this way:

 {% highlight scala %}
 val df = sqlContext.load("/path/to/saved/json/files/*", "json")